EnviroDIY/LearnEnviroDIY/_episodes/01-ArduinoBasics.md

 > ## Complement your Learning
-> - Open the [SparkFun Inventors Guide v3.3](https://cdn.sparkfun.com/datasheets/Kits/SFE03-0012-SIK.Guide-300dpi-01.pdf), or whatever booklet might have come with your starter kit, for helpful diagrams, explanations and tips.
+> - Open the [SparkFun Inventor's Kit (SIK) Guide v3.3](https://cdn.sparkfun.com/datasheets/Kits/SFE03-0012-SIK.Guide-300dpi-01.pdf) booklet (or whatever booklet might have come with your starter kit) for helpful diagrams, explanations and tips.
 > - Consult the official [Arduino Language Reference](https://www.arduino.cc/reference/en/), the [Variables Tutorial](https://www.arduino.cc/en/Tutorial/Variables), or the [Functions Tutorial](https://www.arduino.cc/en/Reference/FunctionDeclaration) if you have an additional question about any elements of the code you are exploring.
+> - Explore other online resources, such as [Sparkfun's SIK Experiment Guide for Arduino - V3.3](https://learn.sparkfun.com/tutorials/sik-experiment-guide-for-arduino---v33), for alternate presentations of Arduino basics.
 >
 {: .callout}